Sparse hypergraphs: new bounds and constructions: Using solution-free sets to construct rainbow-cycle-free hypergraphs

-It is well-known that tools from additive number theory can be used to construct hypergraphs satisfying some Tur{\'a}n-type properties, see for example, \cite{ipp}, \cite{Furediconst}, \cite{RS}, \cite{shf}.
-Given a positive integer $r$ and an appropriate sum-free set $M\s [n]$, we can construct an $r$-uniform $r$-partite hypergraph $\ma{H}_M$ as follows.
-The vertex set is formed by $V(\ma{H}_M)=V_1\times\cdots\times V_r$, where $V_1,\ldots,V_r$ are undetermined subsets of positive integers such that $|V_i|=\ma{O}(n^{1+o(1)})$ for every $1\le i\le r$.
-The edge set is formed by
+It is known that tools from additive number theory can be used to construct hypergraphs satisfying certain Tur{\'a}n-type properties, see, e.g. \cite{ipp,Furediconst,RS,shf}.
+Given a positive integer $r$ and an appropriate solution-free set $M\s [n]$, we can construct an $r$-partite $r$-graph $\ma{H}_M$ as follows.
+The vertex set $V(\ma{H}_M)$ is the disjoint union of $r$ pairwise disjoint vertex parts $V_1,\ldots,V_r$, i.e., $V(\ma{H}_M)=\cup_{i=1}^r V_i$, where for each $1\le i\le r$, $V_i$ is a copy of $[n^{1+o(1)}]$.
+The edge set is defined as